Brian Johnson (kicker): Washington Football Team / Commanders

 Johnson signed with the Washington Football Team on November 30, 2021, after former Virginia Tech teammate, Joey Slye, was placed on injured reserve.
 In his first game with the team, Johnson made a game-winning 48-yard field goal in a 17–15 victory over the Las Vegas Raiders.
-Johnson played in 3 games before Slye returned and resumed duties as the starting kicker.
-The team placed an exclusive-rights free agent tender on him on March 16, 2022, which went unsigned before he was released on June 13, 2022.
+Johnson played in three games before Slye returned and resumed duties as the starting kicker.
+The team placed an exclusive-rights free agent tender on Johnson on March 16, 2022, which went unsigned before he was released on June 13.

 On August 27, 2022, the Carolina Panthers hosted Johnson for a workout.

 As of 2025, Johnson holds the NFL record for most made field goals in a career without a miss with 10.